pmatulis/oasis/index.md

 * develop coordination
 * foster bodily awareness

+Long-term practitioners have reported additional benefits such as a higher quality sleep, enhanced mental acuity, and open-heartedness.

 Exercises are done standing, in a chair, and sometimes on the floor.
 The movements taught are slow and sedate.
+They can be adapted according to the needs of the students.

-As a student progresses, exercises evolve from basic to subtle.
-They deepen as a student's capacity to receive them deepens.
+As a student progresses, aspects of the exercises deepen as a student's capacity to receive them deepens.
 However, everyone engages in the same essential practice.
-Long-term practitioners have reported additional benefits such as improved sleep, mental acuity, and open-heartedness.

-To the untrained eye, the form executed on two feet manifests as classical tai chi.
-Indeed, the founding teacher (Mr. Moy) chose traditional Yang style as the choreography of his internal art.
+Very gradually, movements will be stitched together like a puzzle.
+This will enable a single longer move to be practised (fun).
+To the untrained eye, this "form" manifests as classical tai chi.
+Indeed, the founding teacher (Mr. Moy) chose traditional Yang style as the external container for his internal art.

 For more information on the origins of these teachings see the [main lineage web site](https://taichinuances.com).